Ketel Marte

-Ketel Ricardo Marte Valdez (born October 12, 1993) is a Dominican professional baseball second baseman for the Arizona Diamondbacks of Major League Baseball (MLB).
+Ketel Ricardo Marte Valdez (/es/ keh-TELL-_-mar-TEH; born October 12, 1993) is a Dominican professional baseball second baseman for the Arizona Diamondbacks of Major League Baseball (MLB).
 He has previously played in MLB for the Seattle Mariners.

 Marte made his MLB debut with the Mariners in 2015, and was traded to the Diamondbacks during the 2016–17 offseason.
 Marte has been named the starting second baseman for the 2019, 2024 and 2025 All-Star Games.
 In 2023, he won NLCS MVP en route to Arizona's first pennant since 2001.